neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Website-Preview-Services.md

 If the installation fails, try `sudo npm install --global pageres-cli --unsafe-perm`.
 If you are using a docker container, add `--cap-add=SYS_ADMIN` to the docker command to enable the chrome sandbox.

+**Warning:** Locally hosted services can generate previews of websites only available within your local network. (e.g. Intranet/Company Wiki etc.).
+This could leak confidential data.

 ## screeenly
 Screeenly is a standalone open source website screenshot service.
-It offers unlimited free screenshots and provides a [self hosting](https://github.com/stefanzweifel/screeenly/wiki/Requirements-and-Install) option.
+It offers unlimited free screenshots and provides a [self hosted](https://github.com/stefanzweifel/screeenly/wiki/Requirements-and-Install) option.
 It usually creates proper screenshots and the online version supports HTTPS by default.

+**Warning:** Locally hosted services can generate previews of websites only available within your local network. (e.g. Intranet/Company Wiki etc.).
+This could leak confidential data.

 #### Configuration
 If you're using the hosted version, just enter your api key from [screeenly.com](https://secure.screeenly.com/dashboard)